3 eCommerce Security Threats And Solutions

 • Performing software updates regularly – as an eCommerce seller, you’re likely to use many SaaS platforms and software.
 When your provider updates the software, it covers any vulnerabilities in older versions.
 Updating your software as soon as possible ensures there are no vulnerabilities or gaps in your software that a cyberattacker could take advantage of.

 • Knowing how to spot phishing scams – phishing scams are deceitful messages that you might receive via text, email, or social media.
 These emails claim that your account is at risk or that you must take action for one of your accounts, attempting to obtain your personal information and passwords.
 Knowing how to spot phishing scams can help you to reduce your cyber vulnerability.
+That’s why it becomes crucial to invest in IT Certification related to cybersecurity.
+These certifications can provide you with the knowledge and skills necessary to identify and avoid phishing attacks.

 • Using firewalls – a firewall is a cybersecurity measure that keeps your network secure by monitoring incoming and outbound traffic.
 A firewall will spot anomalous or untrustworthy sources, preventing them from accessing your network.